22 Budget-Friendly Friendsgiving Games

 The objective of Jenga is to slowly remove pieces of wood from a tower, placing each pulled piece back on top.

-With every piece you pull from the tower, the foundational structure will begin to deteriorate until it swings and sways with the slightest twitch of the finger.
+With every piece you pull from the tower, the foundational structure will deteriorate until it swings and sways with the slightest twitch of the finger.

-Jenga can be enjoyed by anyone of any age, causing just enough stress for it to be a fun competitive affair.
+Jenga can be enjoyed by anyone of any age, causing just enough stress to be a fun, competitive affair.

-Bingo is a great low-key option that people can compete in either in a focused session or slowly scattered throughout the evening.
+Bingo is a great low-key option in which people can compete in a focused session or slowly scattered throughout the evening.

 The items can revolve around themes such as Thanksgiving foods, football players, and the characters in Charlie Brown.